-In the Casitas MWD service area, the Ventura River watershed includes three primary alluvial groundwater basins including: Ojai Valley Groundwater Basin/Upper Ojai Groundwater Basin, Upper Ventura River Groundwater Basin, and the Lower Ventura River Groundwater Basin.
+In the Ventura River watershed there are three primary alluvial groundwater basins including: Ojai Valley Groundwater Basin/Upper Ojai Groundwater Basin, Upper Ventura River Groundwater Basin, and the Lower Ventura River Groundwater Basin.
 Each of these basins are summarized below.
 See Figure 4-6 for details of the local groundwater basins.
 Additional details regarding the Ventura River watershed are provided in Section 2.3 (climate) and Section 4.3.1 (topography and hydrology).
-The Casitas MWD does not have jurisdiction over extractions within the basins within the Ventura River watershed.